Clustering performance analysis using a new correlation-based cluster validity index: Experimental Results

-As shown in Fig. \ref{mkt-2}, we can not judge which number of clusters is the best option to choose.
-Each business analyst may choose one based on his/her target.
-For instance, in some business, the optimal 2 groups might be too rough, the second optimal 8 groups might be too many, and thus selecting the third optimal 6 groups could be the best option.
-The validity measures thus only guide them what numbers of groups are acceptable to select.
+We can see from Figure \ref{mkt-3} that most indices including ours indicate two as the optimal number of clusters.
+However, our index and STR are the only ones that provide several sub-optimal options.
+Our index gives four peaks at two, eight, six, and four, respectively.
+The clustering results for $k=2,4,6,8$ are shown in Figure \ref{mkt-2}.
+The x-axis and y-axis are the first principal component (mostly representing frequency and monetary value) and the second principal component (mostly representing recency), respectively.

-For 2 clusters, the first group of 7 customers is the group that makes purchase more recently, more frequently and with higher monetary values.
-For the 4, 6 and 8 cluster results, we can see from Fig. \ref{mkt-2} that the groups that are lined up from the top to bottom next to the y-axis have almost the same values of the first principal component (mostly representing frequency and monetary value) but they are split mainly into levels based on the second principal component (mostly representing recency).
-These groups can be characterized as regular customers (average spending amount and frequency) with different recent times of making purchase.
-For the remaining groups, they are split mainly based on the second component.
-These groups spend more consistently with higher volume and thus could be considered loyal for this online retail.
-They can be characterized as above average spending customers, high spending customers and extremely high spending customers for instance.
-Finally, we compute the means of each attribute for the clustering results with $k=2,4,6,8$ in Table \ref{mktgr8}.
-To apply cluster analysis in marketing, it is always better to have several options of the number of clusters to choose.
-Therefore, our proposed indices are certainly two of the best validity measures to apply in this area.
+For two clusters, the first group is the group that makes the purchase more recently, more frequently, and with higher monetary values.
+For the four, six, and eight cluster results, we can see from Fig. \ref{mkt-2} that the groups that line up from top to bottom next to the y-axis have almost the same first principal component, but they are split into levels based on the second principal component.
+These groups can be characterized as regular customers (average spending amount and frequency) with different recent times of making a purchase.
+As for the remaining groups, they are split based on the first component.
+These groups spend more consistently with higher volume and thus could be considered loyal to this online retailer.
+They can be above average, high, and extremely high spending customers, for instance.

+To apply cluster analysis in marketing, it is always better to have several options for the number of clusters to choose from, as the true number of classes does not exist and is open to an experienced analyst.
+Therefore, our index is one of the best in this area.